JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 {style="full"}
 `pattern`
 : The pattern to match names against.
-As a result of pattern matching, a [`WebSymbolMatch`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolMatch.kt) will be created.
+As a result of pattern matching, a [`PolySymbolMatch`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolMatch.kt) will be created.
-A pattern may specify that a reference to other Web Symbols is expected in some part of it.
+A pattern may specify that a reference to other Poly Symbols is expected in some part of it.
-For such places, appropriate segments with referenced Web Symbols will be created and navigation, validation, and refactoring support are available out-of-the-box.
+For such places, appropriate segments with referenced Poly Symbols will be created and navigation, validation, and refactoring support are available out-of-the-box.

 `queryScope`
 : When a pattern is being evaluated, matched symbols can provide additional scope for further resolution in the pattern.